zulays/find-your-center/README.md

 ## Project Delivery

 > The Project Delivery section should be completed as your work on your project.
+> TBD

 ### Code Showcase

 > Use this section to include a brief code snippet of functionality that you are proud of and a brief description.
+> TBD

 ### Code Issues & Resolutions

 > Use this section to list of all major issues encountered and their resolution, if you'd like.
+- Figure out how to use color API